 Nonsurgical Cardiac Procedures

-- Electrophysiology (EP) Testing: EP testing evaluates the heart’s electrical system for damage or abnormality – indicating if a pacemaker, defibrillator, ablation, or surgery is necessary, at times requiring an overnight stay in the hospital.
+EP testing evaluates the heart’s electrical system for any damage or abnormality.
+It will indicate if a pacemaker, defibrillator, ablation, or surgery is necessary.
+This procedure may at require an overnight stay in the hospital.

-- MitraClip®: Performed as a nonsurgical procedure, the MitraClip® device is delivered through a catheter placed in the groin for patients with significant mitral valve disease who are too high-risk for traditional open heart surgery.
+Performed as a nonsurgical procedure, the MitraClip® device is delivered through a catheter placed in the groin for patients with significant mitral valve disease.
+It is recommended for patients who may be at greater risk for traditional open-heart surgery.

-- remede® system: A pacemaker-like, battery-powered device that is placed under the skin in the upper chest area during a minimally invasive outpatient procedure.
-The device is used to treat patients with central sleep apnea and has two small leads (wires): one that senses breathing, and one that stimulates the respiratory muscles to work when irregular breathing is detected.
+This involves placing a pacemaker-like, battery-powered device under the skin in the upper chest area during a minimally invasive outpatient procedure.
+It is used to treat patients with central sleep apnea.
+The devices has two small leads (wires): one that senses breathing, and one that stimulates the respiratory muscles to work should irregular breathing be detected.

-- Transcatheter aortic valve replacement (TAVR): A nonsurgical procedure that delivers an artificial valve through a catheter placed in the groin for patients with significant aortic valve disease who are too high-risk for traditional open-heart surgery.
+This is a nonsurgical procedure to deliver an artificial valve through a catheter placed in the groin.
+It is used for patients with significant aortic valve disease who are too high-risk for traditional open-heart surgery.